 My plays have been produced by Piven Theatre, The Side Project, The Fine Print, Working Women’s History Project, Acorn Theater, Step Up Productions, 20% Theatre, Donny’s Skybox at The Second City, and elsewhere.
 They have been developed at Wordsmyth Theatre, The Last Frontier Theatre Conference, The Ruckus, Aston Rep, and Something Marvelous.

-I am a resident playwright at Chicago Dramatists, and I’ve received awards from the Illinois Arts Council, Heartland Theatre, Women in Theatre, International Centre for Women Playwrights, and others.
+My work has received honors and awards from the Illinois Arts Council, Heartland Theatre, Women in Theatre, International Centre for Women Playwrights, and others.
 I’ve been invited to residencies at The Ragdale Foundation, Playa, and Hawthornden Castle.

 “Scooby Doo camp meets Wes Anderson irony”

 —Hell’s Half-Mile Film Festival

 “Dark and murky, with a streak of visceral humor that compounds it visceral effect.”

 —Time Out Chicago

 “The 19702 setting lent a remote, almost nostalgic feel which highlights by contrast the universality of the play’s themes.”

 “Cozzola has a fundamental understanding of how people talk to one another and how certain kinds of talk lead to other kinds of talk.”